turingschool/backend-curriculum-site/module2/lessons/authentication.md

                       ORDER BY a.attnum
 ```

-The `PG::UndefinedTable: ERROR:  relation "users" does not exist` tells us that postgres can't find a `users` table.
-We still have to make the database connection but it doesn't feel right to store our passwords as plain text.
-IT ISN'T!!!
+The `PG::UndefinedTable: ERROR:  relation "users" does not exist` tells us that PostgreSQL can't find a `users` table.

+We still have to make the database portions (migration, etc) but it doesn't feel right to store our passwords as plain text. **IT ISN'T!!!
 DON'T DO IT.
-Use a password encryption tool (such as BCrypt) to store encrypted passwords in the database
+Use a password encryption tool (such as BCrypt) to store encrypted passwords in the database**.

 ```bash
 rails g migration CreateUsers username:string password_digest:string